 The content of this course is specialized and varies from semester to semester.
 Students may inquire at the School of Communications front desk to learn more about the topic being offered.
-Prerequisites: Take ADPR 201 or STC 201 Offered: As needed

 ADPR 405.
 The Agency.

 The Agency is a student-run, interdisciplinary firm in which students produce professional work under the direction of faculty.
 Specializing in Public Relations, Graphic and Interactive Design, and Advertising and Integrated Communications, students collaborate on teams to manage and produce visual, written and digital work for a variety of clients in the communications field.
 Students apply different research methodologies, tools and techniques, and tactics to achieve desired strategic outcomes and present their projects to clients.
 Course is repeatable with permission of instructor.